Type of Lenders

 Lend.ph is another P2P and crowdsourcing platform that links borrowers to loan vendors from different countries.
-It has an assortment of vendors, with loans available for up to USD 150,000.
+It has an assortment of vendors with loans for up to $150,000.

 Banks with Personal Loans

 If you’re trying to borrow a higher amount of money for a reasonable interest rate, you should undoubtedly try applying with any of the Philippines’ leading banks.
-They offer loans that reach up to Php 1 million or more, payable in a specific number of years.
+They offer loans that reach up to ₱2 million or more, payable in a specific number of years.

 Although bank loan requirements require some effort to collate and submit, your hard work will be worth it once you secure a loan with one.
 Let’s check out the top personal loans offered by the Philippines’ most famous banks:

-EastWest’s personal loan does not require collateral and offers competitive rates and flexible terms.
-This loan ranges from Php 25,000 to Php 2 million, subject to the bank’s approval.
+EastWest personal loan does not require collateral and offers competitive rates and flexible terms.
+This loan ranges from ₱25,000 to ₱2 million, subject to the bank’s approval.
 Depending on your preference, they offer 12, 18, 24, and 36 months payment terms.

-The loan’s interest rates start at 1.49% for a 12-month tenor for credit card holders of at least nine months.
+The loan’s interest rates start at 1.49% for a 12-month tenor for credit card holders for at least 12 months.
 Meanwhile, non-credit cardholders can still enjoy reasonable rates starting at 1.89% for a 12-month loan.

 Security Bank offers a multi-purpose, low-interest personal loan, which you can use depending on your needs.
-It’s perfect for those looking for extra cash for emergencies, finance education, or travel, among others.
+It’s perfect for those seeking extra cash for emergencies, finance education, or travel.

-This personal loan option starts at Php 30,000 and can reach up to Php 2 million.
-Their payment terms can reach as long as 36 months, at a monthly add-on rate of 1.89%.
-Their minimum annual percentage range (APR) ranges from 29.48% to 37.53%, depending on your loan tenure.
+This personal loan option starts at ₱30,000 and can reach up to ₱2 million.
+Their payment terms can stretch as long as 36 months, at a monthly add-on rate of 1.89%.
+Their minimum annual percentage rate (APR) ranges from 29.48% to 37.53%, depending on your loan tenure.

-With Security Bank, it usually takes five banking days .
-However, other additional expenses can be expected, such as a processing fee of Php 2,000.
+With Security Bank, it usually takes five banking days.
+However, you must consider additional expenses for loan processing, like a processing fee of ₱2,000.
 These are all disclosed in our review.

-RCBC offers a personal loan with a minimum loan amount of Php 50,000 and a maximum of Php 1 million.
-This multi-purpose loan also features flexible payment terms from 6 to 36 months.
+RCBC offers a personal loan with a minimum loan amount of ₱50,000 and a maximum of ₱1 million.
+This multi-purpose loan also features flexible payment terms from six to 36 months.

-Upon application, qualified applicants must be Filipino citizens and at least 21 years old.
-Borrowers must also be 65 years old or younger upon loan maturity and have a mobile number or landline number.
+Upon application, qualified applicants must be Filipino citizens, and at least 21 years old.
+Borrowers must also be 65 years old or younger upon loan maturity and have an active mobile number or landline number.

-You must have a minimum employment tenure of two years and at least Php 30,000 of gross monthly income to apply for the loan.
+You must have a minimum employment tenure of two years and at least ₱30,000 gross monthly income to apply for the loan.

 UCPB’s personal loan or salary loan is called SalarEasy.
-This loan ranges from Php 50,000 to Php 300,000 and can be payable throughout 12, 18, 24, or 36 months.
+This loan ranges from ₱50,000 to ₱300,000 and can be payable throughout 12, 18, 24, or 36 months.
 For the benefit of applicants, UCPB has made available a table with monthly amortization calculations depending on the borrowed amount and the term of the loan.

 Filipinos looking to loan with UCPB must be at least 23 years old upon application and not older than 65 years old by loan maturity.
-You must also be a permanent employee for at least two years, with a minimum gross monthly income of Php 30,000 to apply.
+You must also be a permanent employee for at least two years, with a minimum gross monthly income of ₱30,000 to apply.